 Pay Your Bill Online

-Concho Valley ER has partnered with Tyvan, LLC, a medical billing services company, to provide a 24/7, simple and secure way for you to manage your medical bills.
+Concho Valley ER has partnered with F & A Management, a medical billing services company, to provide a 24/7, simple and secure way for you to manage your medical bills.

-If you have any trouble understanding your explanation of benefits (EOB) from your insurance company, or your billing statement from Concho Valley ER, please contact our billing team directly at (713) 357-2535 and our staff will be happy to assist you.
+If you have any trouble understanding your explanation of benefits (EOB) from your insurance company, or your billing statement from Concho Valley ER, please contact our Patient Advocate, Monica Ramirez, directly at (325) 277-2460 or via email firstname.lastname@example.org.

 Concho Valley ER accepts private insurance plans such as Aetna, Humana, United Health, Cigna, and BlueCross/BlueShield.
 We also accept out-of-pocket payment in the form of cash, checks or credit cards.